Scottish Fold at a glance

 A London-based breeder by the name of Pat Turner visited the Ross’s, returning home with a male called Snowdrift.
 She began an experimental breeding programme with the breed.
 Patricia convinced the Ross’s to change the name to Fold.

 Unfortunately, the gene responsible for the folded ears also has an impact on the skeletal system.
-Known as osteodystrophy orosteochondrodysplasia, this condition affects cartilage throughout the body including bone lesions, thickening of the tail, bones in the hind legs becoming thickened and arthritic, resulting in pain and discomfort.
+Known as osteodystrophy or osteochondrodysplasia, this condition affects cartilage throughout the body including bone lesions, thickening of the tail, bones in the hind legs becoming thickened and arthritic, resulting in pain and discomfort.

-The most prominent feature of the breed is the ears which point downwards and forwards, which gives the head and face a round appearance.
-This folding occurs to differing degrees, but the more tightly folded and smaller the ears, the better.
+The most prominent feature of the breed is the ears which are wide set and point down and forwards, which gives the head and face a round appearance.
+This folding occurs in three levels, like an accordion:

 - Double fold